-An Academic Appeal must be completed by the student, in writing, to remedy the following situations:
+An Academic Appeal Form must be submitted by the student to the Academic Dean to remedy the following situations:

 - Student has violated the 14-day consecutive absence policy.
 The appeal must be completed prior to or on the 19th day from their last date of attendance. - Student continued to violate SAP policies and has been placed in an Academic Probation (and Financial Aid Probation, if applicable) academic standing.